 With your first stake in, now measure and add stakes for the three remaining corners.

-Once all stakes have been added, the next job is then to replace each, one at a time with the actual posts we are going to use to form the corners of our compost heap.
+Once all stakes have been added, the next job is then to replace each, one at a time with the actual posts we are going to use to form the corners of our compost bin.

 As the posts we are using are relatively thin (only 80mm), on soft ground you should be able to knock them in using a lump hammer, otherwise use a sledge hammer.